 Summary : March is a time of great activity in Antarctic waters and historically you will encounter a higher concentration of whales during this period.
 They are busy feeding prior to their annual migrations to tropical waters.
 However, scientists are now discovering that some whale species remain in the ice-free sections of Antarctica over winter.
-On this voyage you will plan to visit several known locations along the Antarctic Peninsula that are the focus of longterm research projects by esteemed academic institutions including University of California (Santa Cruz), California, Ocean Alliance, and the Australian Antarctic Division's Marine Mammal Center.
+On this voyage you will plan to visit several known locations along the Antarctic Peninsula that are the focus of long-term research projects by esteemed academic institutions including University of California (Santa Cruz), Ocean Alliance, and the Australian Antarctic Division's Marine Mammal Centre.
 You will be joined on the ship by several world-renowned cetacean (whale) experts and observe their important scientific fieldwork in close proximity.
-They will share with you unique underwater footage and scientific data and interpret the behavior, migration characteristics, and feeding patterns of adult whales and their calves.
+They will share unique underwater footage and scientific data, and interpret the behavior, migration characteristics, and feeding patterns of adult whales and their calves.
 Their participation on this voyage is greatly valued and provides a fascinating glimpse into cutting-edge Antarctic research.
 Antarctica’s seals are also found in sizable numbers late in the season, resting and storing energy that will sustain them over winter.
-For those with a passion for Antarctica's marine mammals, this unique voyage should not be missed.
-Not to mention the fact that it's the best time of the year for blazing orange and pink Antarctic sunrises and sunsets!
+For those with a passion for Antarctica's marine mammals, this unique voyage should not be missed—not to mention the fact that it's the best time of year for blazing orange and pink Antarctic sunrises and sunsets.

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins